Egg donation

-Egg donation is the process by which a woman donates eggs to enable another woman to conceive as part of an assisted reproduction treatment or for biomedical research.
+Egg donation (also referred to as "oocyte donation") is the process by which a woman donates eggs to enable another woman to conceive as part of an assisted reproduction treatment or for biomedical research.
 For assisted reproduction purposes, egg donation typically involves in vitro fertilization technology, with the eggs being fertilized in the laboratory; more rarely, unfertilized eggs may be frozen and stored for later use.
-Egg donation is a third party reproduction as part of assisted reproductive technology.
+Egg donation is a third-party reproduction as part of assisted reproductive technology.

 In the United States, the American Society for Reproductive Medicine has issued guidelines for these procedures, and the Food and Drug Administration has a number of guidelines as well.
 There are boards in countries outside of the US which have the same regulations.
 However, egg donation agencies in the U.S. can choose whether to abide by the society's regulations or not.